MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/gestures/pan.md

 In both examples, the [`WidthRequest`](xref:Xamarin.Forms.VisualElement.WidthRequest) and [`HeightRequest`](xref:Xamarin.Forms.VisualElement.HeightRequest) properties are set to the width and height values of the image being displayed.

-When the [`Image`](xref:Xamarin.Forms.Image) element receives a pan gesture, the displayed image will be dragged.
-The drag is performed by the `PanContainer.OnPanUpdated` method, which is shown in the following code example:
+When the [`Image`](xref:Xamarin.Forms.Image) element receives a pan gesture, the displayed image will be panned.
+The pan is performed by the `PanContainer.OnPanUpdated` method, which is shown in the following code example:

 ```csharp
 void OnPanUpdated (object sender, PanUpdatedEventArgs e)